nachocaru/xaprb.com/content/blog/2008-10-04-how-to-check-mysql-replication-integrity-continually.md

 ### Checksumming only part of the data

 Suppose you want a rough idea of whether your data is really different on a slave.
 Maybe you're a consultant who needs to check a really big data set to see if there's cause for concern.
-(Hmm, this sounds familiar, almost as though&#8230; nevermind.)
+(Hmm, this sounds familiar, almost as though... nevermind.)
 One way to do that is to checksum a random sample of the rows.
 Let's checksum 5% of the data:

 <pre>mk-table-checksum --replicate test.checksum --chunksize 1000 --probability 5 localhost</pre>